Mifa celebrates its 50th anniversary! Read more >

 • Weldability: good

-• Surface condition: good
+• Surface finish: good

-• Strength: average
+• Strength: moderate

 • Formability: good